BLENDER: Enabling Local Search with a Hybrid Differential Privacy Model: Overview

 \subsection{Differential Privacy and Curator Models}

-In the last decade, we have witnessed scores of ad-hoc approaches that have turned out to be inadequate for protecting privacy~\cite{narayanan2008robust, korolova2011privacy}.
+In the last decade, we have witnessed scores of ad-hoc approaches that have turned out to be inadequate for protecting privacy.
 The problem stems from the impossibility of foreseeing all attacks of adversaries capable of utilizing outside knowledge.
-Differential privacy~\cite{dwork2006calibrating, dwork2011firm, dwork2014algorithmic}, which has become the gold standard privacy guarantee in the academic literature, and is gaining traction in industry and government~\cite{erlingsson2014rappor, wired, machanavajjhala2008privacy}, overcomes the prior issues by focusing on the \textit{privatization} algorithm applied to the data, requiring that it preserves privacy in a mathematically rigorous sense under an assumption of an omnipotent adversary.
+Differential privacy, which has become the gold standard privacy guarantee in the academic literature, and is gaining traction in industry and government~\cite{erlingsson2014rappor, wired, machanavajjhala2008privacy}, overcomes the prior issues by focusing on the \textit{privatization} algorithm applied to the data, requiring that it preserves privacy in a mathematically rigorous sense under an assumption of an omnipotent adversary.

-There are two primary models in the differential privacy framework that define how data is to be handled by the users and data collectors: the \emph{trusted curator} model and the \emph{local} model.

-\point{Trusted curator model} Most differentially private algorithms developed to date operate in the \textit{trusted curator} model: all users' data is collected by the curator before privatization techniques are applied to it.
-In this model, although users are guaranteed that the released data set protects their privacy, they must be willing to share their private, unperturbed data with the curator and trust that the curator properly performs a privacy-preserving perturbation.

-\point{Local model} As was most recently argued by Apple~\cite{wired}, users may not trust the data collector with their data, and may prefer privatization to occur before their data reaches the collector.
-Since privatization occurs locally, this is known as the \textit{local differential privacy} (LDP) model, or \emph{local} model.
-Over the last several years, we have seen some examples of the local model beginning to be used for data collection in practice, most notably in the context of the Chrome web browser~\cite{erlingsson2014rappor} and Apple's data collection~\cite{wired}.
+Most differentially private algorithms developed to date~\cite{dwork2014algorithmic} operate in the \textit{trusted curator model}: all users' private data is collected by the curator before privatization techniques are applied to it.
+This means that although the privacy of the eventual result of the computation is ensured, the curator gets to observe the users' private data.
+However, as was most recently argued by Apple~\cite{wired}, users may not trust the data collector with their data, and may prefer privatization to occur before their data reaches the collector.
+This is known as the \textit{local model}, since privatization occurs locally.

-In the LDP model, a data collector such as Google or Apple obtains insights into the data without observing the exact values of user's private data.
-This is achieved by applying a privacy-preserving perturbation to each user's private data before it leaves the user's device.
-Since most people do not trust web companies with maintaining the privacy and security of their data~\cite{pew2015privacy}, the minimal trust required of users towards the data collector is a very attractive property of the LDP model.
-This approach protects not only the individual users, but also the data collector from the possible privacy breaches.
-For these reasons, the local model directly embodies the ``data minimization'' principle described in the White House's 2012 consumer data privacy report~\cite{wh2012privacy}.